Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 For a quick guide on how to do this for qiskit-terra take a look at the `How to Install Qiskit - Contributors <https://www.youtube.com/watch?v=Pix2MFCtiOo>`__ YouTube video.

-You can learn how to install different Qiskit packages from source in the :ref:`install-from-source`.

 For non-python packages you should check the CONTRIBUTING.md file for specific details on setting up your dev environment.

 Set up Python Virtual Development Environment